-Targeted sequencing uses deep sequencing to detect known and novel variants within your region of interest.
-Thus, it can be used as a method of gene expression analysis, mutation detection, and gene structure analysis.
+Targeted sequencing uses deep sequencing to identify known and novel variants within your region of interest.
+Thus, it can be used as a method of gene expression analysis, mutation detection, gene structure analysis, and genotyping.

 Hybridization capture is a targeted next generation sequencing method that uses long, biotinylated oligonucleotide baits (probes) to hybridize to the regions of interest.
 It is particularly helpful when genotyping, detecting rare variants, and exome sequencing.

 Genetic mutations are more likely to impact health outcomes when they occur in protein-coding genes.
 Cancer is a disease that can progress quickly, so understanding what mutations effect protein-coding genes can establish effective treatment and improve prognosis.
 Exons that make up the protein-coding genes comprise 1% of the human genome, so focusing sequencing on this portion of the genome is more cost-effective than whole genome sequencing and will provide more comprehensive data than other sequencing methods.

 Working in a research area that would benefit from sequencing?
 Just starting?
 See how you can easily improve your research workflows and results.

 The Lotus DNA Library Prep Kit enables streamlined preparation of high-quality next generation sequencing (NGS) libraries from double-stranded DNA (dsDNA)—generate libraries suitable for PCR-free, PCR-amplified, and targeted sequencing applications on Illumina platforms.